Wool Market, Mississippi

 Wool Market (also Woolmarket) is an unincorporated community in Harrison County, Mississippi.
 Wool Market is approximately 2.7 mi northwest of Biloxi and part of the Gulfport-Biloxi metropolitan area.

 Historically, the settlement was called "Wool Market", though presently, the one-word "Woolmarket" has been adopted, as can be observed at "Woolmarket Elementary School", and in official documents published by Harrison County government.

 A post office operated under the name Wool Market from 1889 to 1911 and under the name Woolmarket Rural Station from 1969 to 1982.

+The community was previously listed as a census designated place until it was annexed by the city of Biloxi, Mississippi prior to the 2000 U.S. census.